Pete's Walks - Coombe Hill and the Hampdens (part 1)

 The carved seat

 My route now took me across two grassy fields separated by a wooden fence, and then downhill through a long narrow belt of trees to reach the road running through Hampden Bottom.
-On the other side, I followed a path going half-right across a large arable field to reach the edge of Lady Hampden's Wood.
+On the other side, I followed a path going half-left across a large arable field to reach the edge of Lady Hampden's Wood.

 Looking back along the path down into Hampden Bottom